Chris Boswell: 2018

 On March 12, 2018, the Steelers placed a second-round restricted free-agent tender on Boswell.
 On April 5, he signed the tender.
 On August 23, 2018, the Steelers signed Boswell to a new five-year deal, keeping him under contract through the 2022 season.
-Boswell was later named a captain alongside Ben Roethlisberger, Maurkice Pouncey, and Cameron Heyward.
+He was later named a captain alongside Ben Roethlisberger, Maurkice Pouncey, and Cameron Heyward.

 During a Week 12 24–17 road loss to the Broncos, Boswell scored his first NFL touchdown on a fake field goal in the waning moments of the second quarter, tossing a two-yard pass to offensive tackle Alejandro Villanueva as time expired.
 He would then convert the ensuing extra point, thus accounting for all seven points of the score.

 Boswell was placed on injured reserve on December 28, 2018.
 It was revealed that he suffered a grade-2 tear in his groin as reported by his brother, Stephen Boswell.
 Boswell was replaced by kicker Matt McCrane for the Steelers' final game against the Cincinnati Bengals for the 2018 season.
 Boswell had a down year in 2018, converting only 13 of 20 field goal attempts and 43 of 48 extra point attempts.
 His 65% field goal percentage was ranked last among kickers with at least 20 field goal attempts.